Želiezovce: History

 The territory of the settlement was inhabited as early as the Bronze Age, the Quadi period and the Great Moravian period.
 The town was first mentioned in 1274.
+Until 1918, the city belonged to the Kingdom of Hungary where it then became a part of Czechoslovakia until 1 January 1993 where it became a part of Slovakia when it split.
 It was heavily damaged at the end of World War II.

 Archeology

 The town gave name to the archeological Želiezovce group (named after a find in Veľký Pesek, now part of the village Sikenica, which was part of Želiezovce in 1986-1992).

 St James Church

 The most notable monument of Želiezovce is the medieval church of St James the Greater, situated in the town centre.
 It was built in its current form in the mid-fourteenth century, combining a polygonal apse with a single nave.
 The building has been richly decorated with at least four different layers of wall painting, which survive from the late fourteenth and early fifteenth centuries.
 The original context of these murals has been analysed in detail in the recent monograph (2018) by Krisztina Ilko, "The Medieval Wall Paintings of the Church of St James in Želiezovce."
 Ilko has investigated how the wall paintings were connected to the patronage of the Becsei family who intended to develop a new dynastic seat in Želiezovce.
 The focal point of this research was the unique iconography of a fresco from the 1380s in the apse which depicts a celestial trial for the departing soul of the local landlord and knight George Becsei.
 Other surviving murals include a Man of Sorrows on the south-eastern wall of the apse, St Catherine in a sedilia in the nave, and SS Martin and Leonard of Noblac further down on the south wall of the nave.